sarahcbogen/data-availability-map/README.md

 ### Data

 The application requires a monthly summary data file stored in the **data/** subdirectory.
 The required column structure of the data file is described below.
 The application coerces scanned-in data to the expected R data format (character, numeric, integer, date).
-The application does not currently provide other data format checking or quality assurance features and assumes no NA values.
+However, the application does not currently provide other data format checking or quality assurance features and assumes no NA values.

 - **site_id**: Identifier for the sampling site
 - **dataset_id**: The original data source . ***Unique values from this column populate the "Select Dataset(s):" options on the user interface***